domi413/DigCod_python_scripts/README.md

 This repository contains a collection of Python scripts designed for use with the TI-Nspire calculator.

+**Note:** You may have to use a TI-nspire CX II, the older version TI-nspire CX may not support python scripts.

 ## Usage

 To use these scripts on your TI-Nspire calculator: